feature-hub/feature-hub/docs/guides/writing-a-feature-service.md

 };
 ```

-The version of a Feature Service needs to be incremented in a
+The version of a Feature Service needs to be incremented in a semver-compatible
-[semver-compatible][semver] manner (without the need for a patch version).
-In
+manner (without the need for a patch version).
+In this case, a method is added,
-this case, a method is added, leading to a minor version bump.
+leading to a minor version bump.

 In general, breaking changes should be avoided.
 If a Feature Service provider
 still needs to make breaking changes, a new Feature Service implementation for